 - 1/4 of tablespoon of Cajun seasoning

 - In a large plastic bowl with a tight-fitting lid, combine buttermilk, Tabasco sauce, onion powder, garlic powder, kosher salt with a small whisk.

 - Add the cut up pieces of whole chicken to the large plastic bowl making sure to completely submerge the chicken in the brine mixture.
-Refrigerate 6 +hours or overnight for the best results.
+Refrigerate overnight for the best results.

 - Pour off the chicken brine, shake off excess buttermilk brine from the chicken.
 Do not rinse the chicken.

 - In a small bowl combine 1 tablespoon of onion powder, 1 tablespoon of cajun seasoning, 1 tablespoon of sweet smoked paprika, 1 tablespoon of sugar, 1 tablespoon of coarsely ground black pepper, 1/2 tablespoon of garlic powder, 1/2 of a tablespoon of onion powder, 1/2 of a tablespoon of poultry seasoning, 1/2 of a tablespoon of Kosher salt, 1 teaspoon of ground cayenne pepper, 1/2 of a teaspoon of cumin, and 1/4 of a teaspoon of turmeric.

 - Generously season both sides of the cut-up whole chicken- use about 1/3 of the seasoning to season the chicken.